Best Personal Loans With No Origination Fee in 2024

 Prepayment penalties

 The longer your loan is active, the more you’ll pay in interest.
-For this reason, some lenders will charge prepayment penalties, or a fee for paying your loan off before your term ends.
-Prepayment penalties aren’t common on personal loans.
-If your loan offer has one, it may be best to move on.
+For this reason, some lenders will charge a prepayment penalty, or a fee for paying your loan off before your term ends.
+Prepayment penalties aren’t common on personal loans, so if your loan offer has one, consider moving on to a different lender.

 Late payment fees